Tennessee is the epicenter of country music, playing host to the Grand Ole Opry and serving as the country music capital of the world.

 Tennessee Fishing Regulations

 The resident cost for this license is $34, and $10 for children ages 13-15.
-You must also buy a trout license – the cost for this supplemental permit is $22.
+You must also buy a trout license – this supplemental permit costs $22.

 For non-residents, there is an annual license fee of $50, with no trout permitted.
 The annual fishing license for all species costs non-residents $99.